 If you need help: GET IT!

-Last but certainly not least, many people think that since they were good with money before marriage (or at the very least, they weren’t obliged to declare bankruptcy), that this acumen will naturally and automatically flow over into their married life.
-This is not necessarily the case.
+There’s one last thing to consider.
+Many who were good with money before marriage assume this will carry over.
+Unfortunately, this is not necessarily the case.
 A marriage is not merely a collection of two individuals.
 Nope.
 Marriage is an altogether different entity that is far more complex.
 There is no shame or embarrassment if couples admit they need financial management help from an expert.
 On the contrary, it is a sign of maturity and responsibility.

 If All Else Fails…